 We specialise in lifts on boats, from sailing yachts to cruise liners, with our previous work dealing with both original boat builders as well as refurbishment companies and private boat owners.
-Our access solutions are innovative and can be tailored to your specific requirements.
+Our lifts on boats are innovative and can be tailored to your specific requirements.
 Our previous clients have had difficulty in embarking and disembarking their boats and so have come to us to find a way to enjoy their most valuable possessions.
 A simple step lift has overcome these issues and led to clients being able to enjoy their pride and joy again.

-All our lifts can be finished to match the original decking and style of your boat or yacht.
+All our lifts on boats can be finished to match the original decking and style of your boat or yacht.
 In addition most of our systems are fitted below the deck level and so the lift will not be seen until it’s in use and then simply disappear below deck again.
 For more information about our boat lifts check out our platform lift on a speedboat project for Wahoo Ribs as well as our lift on the Royal Barge – Gloriana.

-Planes & Airports
+Lifts for Planes & Airports